Caleb Williams throws for 3 TDs as Bears beat Steelers 31-28 with nemesis Aaron Rodgers sidelined

 DJ Moore had five receptions for 64 yards and two touchdowns after catching just one pass over the previous two games.
 He caught a 5-yard TD in the first quarter, and his 25-yard score early in the third gave Chicago a 24-21 lead.

-Rudolph, who returned to Pittsburgh for a second stint when he signed in March, settled down after throwing an interception on his first pass.
-He was 24 of 31 for 171 yards with a touchdown.
+Rudolph, who returned to Pittsburgh for a second stint when he signed in March, found out Saturday that he would start.
+He settled down after throwing an interception on his first pass, when Nahshon Wright picked off a deep ball intended for DK Metcalf, and finished 24 of 31 for 171 yards with a touchdown.

 Kenneth Gainwell, coming off one of the best days of his career, had 92 yards rushing, including a 55-yarder that led to a touchdown late in the first half.
 He caught seven passes for 81 yards and two touchdowns last week against Cincinnati and finished with 105 total yards.